AmericanRedCross/routing4imagery/README.md

 # Usage

-The file, runrouting4imagery.sh, should prompt the user the files they would like to input to generate a route.
+Running runrouting4imagery.sh will prompt the user for the files from which they would like to generate a route.
 There will be an output csv file that represents the order of nodes in the route.
 * The input of the files should be directly exported from the HOT Export tool linked [here](https://export.hotosm.org/en/v3/).
-The feature selection settings will also be included in this github named hotexportconfig.txt.
+The feature selection settings will also be included in this repository, named hotexportconfig.txt.

 # Workflow

-We will take the exported PBF file from HOT export tool and create two csv files as output.
+We take the exported PBF file from the HOT export tool and create two csv files.
 One will contain a list of nodes and the other will contain a list of edges and their lengths.
-From there, the two files undergo preprocessing and reformatting to be compatible with the python package that will compute the Chinese postman route.
+From there, the two files undergo preprocessing and reformatting to be compatible with a Python package that will solve the route inspection problem.

-There is a separate Python notebook which is not part of the main workflow, but is useful to visualize the graph and overall route as an image.
+There is a Python notebook that is distinct from the main workflow but useful to visualize the graph and route.

-Open-source Github packgages that are used within this pipeline will be automatically cloned into the working directory through the bash script.
+Open-source Github repositories that are used in this pipeline will be cloned automatically into the working directory.

 # Notes

 The efficiency of the route inspection problem is considerably slow.
 As a result, running very large inputs may take a very long time.
-In addition, this is not a finished product, as we still continue to improve the workflow and fix bugs that arise.
+In addition, this is not a finished product, and we still continue to improve the workflow and fix bugs that arise.
+Please submit an issue if you have any feedback/suggestions.